csmibrahim/Accessible-Learning-Analytics/README.md

 # Accessible Learning Analytics

+# Installation - Preparing of the experiment platform

 # Files
 There are two files of code - both in ipython notebook format: functions.ipynb and ala.ipynb.